mc-build/mc-build.github.io/docs/language-features/javascript-blocks-and-contexts.md

 ## Global Scope

-Global variables, and functions that are available for use in multi-line script blocks.
+Variables, and functions that are available for use in all script blocks.

 - `REPEAT`